Amazon S3

 After processing an object or upon encountering errors, the origin can keep, archive, or delete the object.
 When archiving, the origin can copy or move the object.

-When the pipeline stops, the Amazon S3 origin notes where it stops reading.
+When a pipeline stops, the Amazon S3 origin notes where it stops reading.
 When the pipeline starts again, the origin continues processing from where it stopped by default.
 You can reset the origin to process all requested objects.

 You can configure the origin to decrypt data stored on Amazon S3 with server-side encryption and customer-provided encryption keys.
 You can optionally use a proxy to connect to Amazon S3.
 You can also use a connection to configure the origin.